uttesh/pdfngreport/README.md

         </dependency>
  ```

-and add reporsitory in <repositories>
+and add repository in <repositories>

         <repository>
             <id>git-uttesh</id>